Fecal bacteria levels found at Carolina Beach and Holden Beach exceeded EPA standards last year

 “We see this contamination coming from sources like leaking septic systems and properly functioning wastewater treatment plants, stormwater runoff, and industrial animal agriculture operations," says Howell.

-The Safe for Swimming report lists a few key ways to avoid further contamination at beaches: reduce urban runoff pollution, reduce sewage pollution, and reduce manure pollution.
+The report lists a few key ways to avoid further contamination at beaches: reduce urban runoff pollution, reduce sewage pollution, and reduce manure pollution.

-Meanwhile, this year the state Department of Transportation is undergoing a major stormwater design manual update, which will focus on implementing sustainable solutions for reducing runoff statewide.
+Meanwhile, this year the state Department of Transportation is undergoing a major stormwater design manual update — which could result in further implementation of sustainable solutions for reducing runoff statewide.

-Manure pollution could be a more significant hurdle.
+Manure pollution could be a more significant hurdle to overcome.
 According to environmental nonprofits — who protested the state's now-official Farm Act of 2021 — pollution from industrial hog operations continues to pollute waterways and the air.

-Environmental NC also recommends more education and outreach — including the use of the EPA’s most protective “Beach Action Value” bacteria standard for posting beach advisories, and implementing systems for same-day water testing and warnings.
+Environmental NC additionally recommends more education and outreach — including the use of the EPA’s most protective “Beach Action Value” bacteria standard for posting beach advisories, and established systems for same-day water testing and warnings.
 And, of course — more water testing requires funding.

 If you're concerned about the water quality at the beach near you, you can check out theswimguide.org to see bacteria levels at specific beaches — and possibly prevent your daycation from turning into a total crapshoot.